CLRX/CLRX-mirror/README.md

 * -g DEVICETYPE - device type ('pitcairn', 'bonaire'...)
 * -A ARCH - architecture ('gcn1.0', 'gcn1.1' or 'gcn1.2')
 * -b BINFMT - binary format ('amd', 'amdcl2', 'gallium', 'rocm', 'rawcode')
+* -t VERSION - driver version for which a binary will be generated
 * -w - suppress warnings

 Usage of the clrxdisasm: